 2. Digital transformation

-But we haven’t quite arrived.
-Not yet.
-According to the American Bankers Association, only 18% of people prefer in-branch banking.
-That means that 82% of people prefer digital interfaces.
-Until our industry puts 82% of our service efforts into digital channels, digital transformation should continue to be a top priority for every credit union marketing and technology team.
+Before the pandemic hit, the American Bankers Association found that 82% of people preferred digital over in-branch banking.
+That number has certainly grown since March.
+Until our industry puts 82% of our service efforts into digital channels, digital transformation should be a top priority.

 3. Fintech partnerships